ToddABrowne/Azure-Network-Protocols/README.md

 <img src="https://i.imgur.com/h20SJQ5.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>

 <p>
 Virtual Machine 1's system is operating on Windows 10 Pro.
 Virtual Machine 2's system is operating on Ubuntu (Linux).
 These 2 VMs are on the same Virtual Network but have different public and private  ip addresses.
+Wireshark will be the analyzer of choice.

 </p>
 <br />